Ingrid Boon

 Property

 Let us help you with your property matters so you get it right the first time.
 We welcome enquiries before you start looking to buy or sell your home or if you are thinking about guaranteeing a loan.
 Be prepared and know your rights and obligations before negotiating and importantly, before signing on the dotted line.
+Whether you, your company, trust or self-managed superannuation fund is buying or selling, we can assist and advise you every step of the way.
+We can advise and assist you with:

 Your other legal needs